 A key theme of 2012 will be freedom and control on the internet.
-As demonstrated in Egypt, social media can be the most disruptive of revolutionary tools.
-But as we have seen in Iran, it is also a potent mechanism of state repression.
-The battle between digital liberation and autocratic limitation is playing out today around the globe – in Syria, in Cuba and, most crucially, in China and Russia.
+Social media can be the most disruptive of revolutionary tools – or a potent tool for state repression.
+The battle between digital liberation and autocratic limitation is playing out around the globe – in Syria, Cuba, China and Russia.

 In the west, the conflict revolves around a different set of issues – piracy, privacy and monopoly.
 It pits the giants of technology against the creators of media, who are demanding stronger protections for their intellectual property.